developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 ------

 ### Fullscreen
 EHS can be made to run in full-screen mode by setting the value of this tag to 1.
 Default is 0.
 Applies only to EHS; apps launched from within EHS behave as individually designed.
 Does not prevent access to the Android Status/Notification Bar on some devices.
-See [Disable Status Bar Settings](#disablestatusbarsettings) to prevent user access to this feature in EHS.

 <img alt="" style="height:350px" src="fullscreen.png"/>